irfanelahi-ds/SEBC/installation/labs/3_cloudera_manager_installation.md

 JAVA_HOME=/usr/java/jdk.1.7.0_80
 JRE_HOME=/usr/java/jdk.1.7.0_80/jre
 PATH=$PATH:/usr/java/jdk.1.7.0_80/bin:/usr/java/jdk.1.7.0_80/jre/bin:/bin
+^^in many cases when you un tar using tar xzvf jdk__.tar -C /usr/java it generates jdk1.7.0_80 NOT jdk.1.7.0 (as written in Cloudera Manager documentation so beware of this pitfall)
 ```

 Recommendation: manually install the same and compliant JDK to all the nodes in a cluster instead of having CM install it for you so that all versions are the same.